Ahmed-CYB/mcp-test/challenges/sql-injection-login-bypass/README.md

-# SQL Injection Login Bypass Challenge
+# SQL Injection Login Bypass

 ## Learning Objectives
-- Understand how SQL Injection can be used to bypass authentication
+- Understand SQL injection vulnerabilities
-- Explore the effects of insufficient input validation
-- Learn to craft SQL payloads to manipulate queries
+- Learn how to bypass authentication mechanisms
+- Practice SQL injection techniques

-## Challenge Description
+## Instructions
-The goal of this challenge is to exploit a SQL Injection vulnerability in the login form of a corporate portal.
-Due to improper sanitization of user inputs, it's possible to bypass authentication and gain access to the internal portal.
+1. Use the Kali Linux GUI provided via VNC to explore the application hosted on the victim server.
+2. Attempt to log in using SQL injection techniques to extract sensitive information.
+3. The goal is to retrieve the flag stored in the application upon successful login.

-## How to Access
+## Access
-- This challenge can be accessed from the attacker container (Kali Linux) at http://victim:8080.

-## Hints
-1. Pay attention to the SQL query structure in the source code.
-2. Think about how you can manipulate the query to always return true.
-3. Consider using common SQL Injection payloads like `' OR '1'='1`.

-## Tags
-- sql-injection
-- web-security
-- authentication
+- The victim application is accessible at http://victim:8080
+- Use the Kali Linux desktop at http://localhost:6901 with the password 'password'